 “If it wasn’t for mountain biking I don’t think I would be where I am now.
 It has opened my world to an amazing sport, awesome people, beautiful places and facing fear and smashing it in the face.”

 To obsess over how to do front wheel lifts, bunny hops and track stand, which I would practice in my living room, was therapy.
-Watching endless Global Mountain Bike Network clips stopped me from dwelling on my situation.
-Getting into the beautiful outdoors during autumn lifted the heaviness surrounding me.
+Watching endless Global Mountain Bike Network clips stopped me from dwelling on my situation. can you buy Lyrica at walmart Getting into the beautiful outdoors during autumn lifted the heaviness surrounding me.

 Alex at Chase Skills put me through the basics.
 I met two more awesome mtb nuts on his course, @b0z83 @a_song_of_blood_and_metal.
 We are equally obsessed and clueless. #allthegearnoidea.
 Adam has been a continuous source of motivation and help, coaching me and constantly telling me to relax!!
 He refers to me as a cardboard cut out on my bike.
 Brutal but true.